Teaching Text-to-Image Models to Communicate in Dialog: Methodology

 \subsection{Pre-trained Model Architecture}

 Diffusion models are powerful, recently emerged deep generative models used for high-quality image generation.
-An essential element in a comprehensive generative system is a unified architecture capable of processing various modality types as inputs.
-It's worth highlighting that the rise of the Transformer model and its utilization in generative modeling offers a promising approach to capture interactions across modalities.
+An essential element in a comprehensive generative system is a unified architecture which is capable to process various modality types as inputs.
+It's worth highlighting that the rise of the Transformer model~\cite{NIPS2017_3f5ee243,dosovitskiy2021an} and its utilization in generative modeling offers a promising approach to capture interactions across modalities.
 To ensure the quality of the generated images and facilitate the fusion of text and image information, we choose a diffusion model based on the transformer architecture as our pre-trained model.

 Followed~\citet{bao2023one}, the image encoder consists of two parts.
 The first part is the image autoencoder employed in Stable Diffusion.
 The second part is the image CLIP~\cite{radford2021learning} (ViT-B/32).
-The final latent embedding for images is the concatenation of the outputs from two parts, i.e., $x_{0}=[x_{0}^{AE},x_{0}^{CLIP}]$.
+The final latent embedding for images is the concatenation of the outputs from two parts, i.e., $\boldsymbol{x}_{0}=[\boldsymbol{x}_{0}^{AE},\boldsymbol{x}_{0}^{CLIP}]$.
 As for the text encoder, we employ the same text CLIP as Stable Diffusion.
 The text CLIP outputs 77 vectors and each is 768-dimensional.
-We also add an extra linear layer, which reduces the dimension of each vector to 64 to obtain the final text embedding $y_{0}$.
+We also add an extra linear layer, which reduces the dimension of each vector to 64 to obtain the final text embedding $\boldsymbol{y}_{0}$.

-We fine-tune a joint noise prediction network $\epsilon_{\theta}(x_{t^{x}},y_{t^{y}},t^{x},t^{y})$ with a transformer-based backbone on the embeddings obtained above following~\citet{bao2023one}.
+We fine-tune a joint noise prediction network $\boldsymbol{\epsilon_{\theta}}(\boldsymbol{x}_{t^{x}},\boldsymbol{y}_{t^{y}},t^{x},t^{y})$ with a transformer-based backbone on the embeddings obtained above following~\citet{bao2023one}.
 We illustrate the model architecture in Figure~\ref{fig:model}.

-The loss function mentioned in~\citet{bao2023one} is formulated as below:
+We adopt the loss function mentioned in~\citet{bao2023one} which is formulated as below:

-where $(x_{0},y_{0})$ is a random data point, [, ] denotes concatenation, $\epsilon^{x}$ and $\epsilon^{y}$ are sampled from standard Gaussian distributions, and $t^{x}$and $t^{y}$ are uniformly sampled from $\{1,2,\dots,T\}$ independently.
-During inference, we sample $x_{0}$ conditioned on $y_{0}$ by setting $t^{y}=0$.
+where $(\boldsymbol{x}_{0},\boldsymbol{y}_{0})$ is a random data point, [, ] denotes concatenation, $\boldsymbol{\epsilon}^{x}$ and $\boldsymbol{\epsilon}^{y}$ are sampled from standard Gaussian distributions, and $t^{x}$and $t^{y}$ are uniformly sampled from $\{1,2,\dots,T\}$ independently.
+During inference, we sample $\boldsymbol{x}_{0}$ conditioned on $\boldsymbol{y}_{0}$ by setting $t^{y}=0$.
 In Table~\ref{tab:accents}, we present the training algorithm in Algorithm 1 and the sampling procedure in Algorithm 2.